-To comply with Immigration and Naturalization Services regulations, students who plan to attend ASU on an F-1 or J-1 visa must
+To comply with Immigration and Naturalization Services regulations, any student who plans to attend ASU on an F-1 or J-1 visa must

-- have a minimum GPA of 3.00 (4.00 = A) from secondary school course work if a freshman applicant, or have a minimum GPA of 2.50 (4.00 = A) from college or university course work, if a transfer applicant; - meet basic competency requirements if attended four years of high school in the U.S.: - submit a financial statement not more than six months old from a financial institution assuring adequate resources to support themselves while in residence at the university; - have all required admissions materials and credentials reach Undergraduate Admissions by May 1 if applying for the fall semester or October 1 if applying for the spring semester (an English translation of all non-English documents is required); - 5. pay a nonrefundable application fee of \$35.00 in U.S. funds; and - 6. meet all appropriate immigration standards and requirements.
+- 1. have a minimum GPA of 3.00 (4.00 = A) from secondary school course work if a freshman applicant, or have a minimum GPA of 2.50 (4.00 = A) from college or university course work if a transfer applicant: - 2. meet basic competency requirements if he or she attended four years of high school in the United - 3. submit a financial statement not more than six months old from a financial institution assuring adequate resources to support himself or herself while in residence at the university; - 4. have all required admissions materials and credentials reach Undergraduate Admissions by May 1 if applying for the fall semester or October 1 if applying for the spring semester (an English translation of all foreign language documents is required); - 5. pay a nonrefundable application fee of \$40 in U.S. funds: and - 6. meet all appropriate immigration standards and requirements.

 Credit from a Foreign Institution.

-Transfer credits or advanced standing is granted for academic course work completed at foreign tertiary level institutions that are either recognized by the home government/Ministry of Education as a degree-awarding institution or attached to an accredited U.S. college or university as a Study Abroad Program.
-There will be no advanced credits for the international affiliation programs overseas unless they comply with this general policy.
+Transfer credits or advanced standing is granted for academic course work completed at foreign tertiary institutions that are either recognized by the home government/Ministry of Education as a degree-awarding institution or attached to a regionally accredited U.S. college or university as a Study Abroad Program.
+No credit is awarded for English composition courses completed at foreign institutions (credit may be awarded at the discretion of ASU when the credit was completed in a country whose native language is English).
+There are no advanced credits for the international affiliation programs overseas unless they comply with this general policy.
+For more information, call Undergraduate Admissions at 480/ 965-2688.